panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 title: "How to Use React useReducer() Hook"
 description: "How to use useReducer() hook to manage complex state: initial state, action object, dispatch, reducer in React."
 published: "2021-09-15T15:20Z"
-modified: "2023-03-22"
+modified: "2023-03-23"
 thumbnail: "./images/cover.png"
 slug: react-usereducer
 tags: ['react', 'usereducer', 'hook']
 type: post
 ---

-If you've used `useState()` hook to manage non-trivial state like a list of items, where you need to add, update and remove items in the state, you can notice that the state management logic takes a good part of the component's body.
+If you've used `useState()` hook to manage a non-trivial state like a list of items, where you need to add, update and remove items in the state, you can notice that the state management logic takes a good part of the component's body.

 A React component should usually contain the logic that calculates the output.
 But the state management logic is a different concern that should be managed in a separate place.
 Otherwise, you get a mix of state management and rendering logic in one place, and that's difficult to read, maintain, and test!